mattb0101/diddy_v2/README.md

 - A free and open source version control system that handles all projects and keeps version history in check.

 #### [Font Awesome](https://fontawesome.com/)
-- A font and icon based toolkit based on CSS - Wikipedia
+- A font and icon based toolkit based on CSS - Wikipedia.
+I used font awesome icons mainly for social media links and the small screen menu.
+I would have liked to add more in, like instruments, but they werent available in the free version.

 #### [Affinity Designer](https://affinity.serif.com/en-gb/designer/)
 - Vector graphics design and editing software.
+This was used for making the logo, tried making this in CSS, but getting the affects wasnt easy so i made it here, which made it an easily responsive design across the site.

 #### [Affinity Photo](https://affinity.serif.com/en-gb/photo/)
 - Raster Grahics design and editing software.
+Touching up and cropping photos to work in the way i wanted them to, mainly for the band selection screen, but also cropping them to fit better across the website.

 #### [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
  - A set of Web developer tools built into Google Chrome that allows you to make changes to a website on the fly for testing purposes and be able to diagnose issues.
+I used this for a lot of the testing, being able to turn off certain CSS features and add in new ones with none of the actual code changing.
+This let me try things and didnt break the source code.

 ## Testing

+As a little bit of a perfectionist, i was testing this throughout the project, making changes or adding content and seeing if they worked out how they seemed in my head.
+Being part of the band and being in touch with them everyday made testing much easier, able to send pictures or videos of what I'd done today and get any suggestions on it.

+At about 60-70% through the project, I used the code institute module form to see where i was and what i had to do still.
+From this, i ran all my code through validators.
+The [HTML Validator](https://validator.w3.org/) was very useful and most pages ran through with no problem.
+All the pages had a warning about using h2-h6 headers in a section, but i knew all my sections that needed had headers, just maybe not directly inside that section.
+On the Band page, i had put a paragraph element inside a span element which is not useable so i moved these around and adjusted the CSS code to match these changes.

+The [CSS Pages](https://jigsaw.w3.org/css-validator/) went through mostly fine too.
+There was a couple of unrecognised coding parts, in the media queries, I'd used 'max-device-width', this just wanted the device taking out of it.
+I had put 'auto' on a line-height, but this wanted just taking out as it wasnt working and the standard line height was working fine.
+I tested both these again as i got towards submission time and all was working great apart from the header warnings.

 ## Deployment